electrikmilk/cherri/compiler/actions.md

 If the action has mutliple arguments without a variable only argument, it's best to return the output of `argumentValues()` instead.
 This function takes a reference to the `args` and an unlimited strings argument of the keys for each parameter.

-If it is not necessary to process arguments before they are used as values, simply add the key of the argument to the argument definition like this:
+If it is not necessary to process arguments before they are used as parameter values, simply add the key of the argument to the parameter definition like this:

 ```go
 actions["takePhoto"] = actionDefinition{